scratchrealm/mcmc-monitor-old/README.md

 export KACHERY_STORAGE_DIR="<your-chosen-tmp-file-directory>"
 ```

-Open a new terminal and start a kachery-p2p daemon, selecting a `<node-label>` for display purposes:
+Open a new terminal and start a kachery-p2p daemon, selecting your own `<node-label>` for display purposes:

 ```
 kachery-p2p-start-daemon --label <node-label>